Browse Law Schools by State

 What happens if I fail the bar exam?

-Most law graduates take the exam in July.
-If you fail, you can retake it in February.
-However, failing delays your ability to practice and can put your employment offer at risk (though many firms give you a second chance).
-Some states limit the number of attempts.
+Most graduates take the exam in July.
+If you fail, you can retake it in February (6 months later).
+However, failing delays your ability to practice and can put your employment offer at risk — though most BigLaw firms give associates a second chance.
+Some states limit the number of attempts (e.g., California allows 3 attempts before requiring a petition).
+The retake pass rate is significantly lower than the first-time rate (often 30–40%).

-What is the difference between "First-Time" and "Ultimate" pass rate?
+What is the difference between first-time and ultimate bar pass rate?

-Does the law school teach you the bar exam?
+Does law school actually teach you the bar exam material?

 Should I choose a school based on bar pass rate alone?

 No. Bar pass rate is one important factor, but you should also consider employment outcomes, location, cost, and fit.
-A school with a 92% pass rate and strong BigLaw placement may be better than a school with 96% pass rate but poor job outcomes.
+A school with a 92% pass rate and strong BigLaw placement (like Columbia) may be a better choice than a school with a 96% pass rate but weaker job outcomes.
+That said, avoid schools with pass rates below 75% — the risk of not being able to practice law is too high.

 Secure Your Path to Licensure